WHAT WE DO

 Help your innovation groups and researchers gain new skills and perspectives

-For Mentor's seeking to join our Georgia Tech VentureLab mentor pool we encourage you to reach out to us and join one of our Mentor Lunches or Innovation Open Mics.
+For Mentor's seeking to join our Georgia Tech VentureLab mentor pool we encourage you to reach out to us and join one of our Innovation Open Mics.
 If you are a new mentor with I-Corps or if you would like to become an I-Corps mentor but are located outside of the Atlanta Metro Area, we encourage you to get in touch about our Mentor Academy Program and so that we may connect you with an I-Corps Institution nearest you.
 Learn more here.

 Joining our mentor pool and participating in Mentor Academy will help you: